 This blog introduces the convergence of complementary technologies – Spark, Mesos, Akka, Cassandra and Kafka (SMACK) stack.
 And we will see how Apache Kafka can help us to get data under control and what is it role in our data pipeline, how Spark & Akka help us to process the data, and how Cassandra to store data.
 Also we will look what is Mesos a cluster manager.

-Apache Spark: Apache Spark is a powerful open source processing engine built around speed, ease of use, and sophisticated analytics.
+Apache Spark is a powerful open-source processing engine built around speed, ease of use, and sophisticated analytics.
 It was originally developed at UC Berkeley in 2009.

 Speed, Ease of use, and a unified engine are three core benefits of Apache Spark.
 Keep Reading…

-Apache Mesos: It is aa distributed systems kernel and Mesos is built using the same principles as the Linux kernel, only at a different level of abstraction.
-The Mesos kernel runs on every machine and provides applications (e.g., Hadoop, Spark, Kafka, Elastic Search) with API’s for resource management and scheduling across entire datacenter and cloud environments.
+Apache Mesos: It is a distributed systems kernel and Mesos is built using the same principles as the Linux kernel, only at a different level of abstraction.
+The Mesos kernel runs on every machine and provides applications (e.g., Hadoop, Spark, Kafka, Elastic Search) with APIs for resource management and scheduling across entire datacenter and cloud environments.

 It has rich features like,